-The RANZCP CPD Program provides a pathway for psychiatrists to review and further develop their professional practice.
-This is to ensure a high standard of psychiatric practice, in order to achieve the best attainable quality of psychiatric care and patient outcomes.
+The RANZCP CPD Program for Trainees on a Break in Training provides a pathway for trainees to review and further develop their professional practice while on a prolonged interruption to their training.
+This is to ensure a high standard of psychiatric practice, to achieve the best attainable quality of psychiatric care and patient outcomes.

-The aims of the RANZCP CPD program are:
+The aims of the RANZCP CPD program for Trainees on a Break in Training are:

-- to facilitate the participation of RANZCP members and other medical practitioners, as individuals or as groups, in ongoing professional development activities, ensuring that a proportion of this participation is conducted with peers - to facilitate compliance for both the College and participants with the requirements of the AMC, the MCNZ and medical boards and other authorities in the various jurisdictions - to encourage a culture within the College of review and reflection on professional practices.
+- to facilitate the participation of RANZCP trainees, as individuals or as groups, in ongoing professional development activities, ensuring that a proportion of this participation is conducted with peers - to facilitate compliance for both the College and participants with the requirements of the AMC, the MCNZ and medical boards and other authorities in the various jurisdictions - to encourage a culture within the College of review and reflection on professional practices.